-- Elevate the operative leg to chest level whenever possible to decrease swelling - Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle - Use crutches to assist with walking you are to be non weight bearing the first 2 weeks, then only 50% of your weight on the operative leg from 2-6 weeks unless otherwise instructed by the physician.
+- TOUCH DOWN WEIGHT BEARING WEEKS 2-4 - 50% WEIGHT BEARING WEEKS 4-8 - WEIGHT BEAR AS TOLERATED BY WEEK 8 - Elevate the operative leg to chest level whenever possible to decrease swelling - Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle - Use crutches to assist with walking you are NOT to bear weight on the operative leg unless otherwise instructed by the physician.
 No squatting >90° - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days following surgery - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks - NO driving until instructed otherwise by physician - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable